swells/java-example-client-data-io/examples/tutorial/anon-discrete-exec/README.md

 [ Data Input Type]In[ Data Output Type]Out

-For example, the `EncodedDataInBinaryFileOut` example indicates that DeployR-encoded R object data will be sent as a data input while a binary file from the R session working directory will be returned as a data output.
+For example, the `EncodedDataInBinaryFileOut` example indicates that DeployR-encoded R object data (`EncodedDataIn`) will be sent as a data input while a binary file from the R session working directory (`BinaryFileOut`) will be returned as a data output.

 ### 1. EncodedDataInBinaryFileOut